 Virtual Mobility (VM) Grants are grants awarded to individual WG members for supporting activities aiming at capacity building and transfer of knowledge through bilateral/multilateral collaborations in a virtual setting.

-Full details on VM Grants are available in the COST Vademecum and in the FAQ document.
+Full details on VM Grants are available in the COST Annotated Rules.
 Here we summarize the most important points.

 Scope of the VM Grants